Conservative segment in euros (Segment B)

 Created in late 2004, the conservative segment (B share) invests essentially in bonds and fixed-revenue instruments, to offer an alternative to beneficiaries who wish to protect part or all of their assets against market volatility during their last two years of affiliation.
 Beneficiaries aged 55 and over can invest in this segment on a voluntary basis, with subscriptions open once a year (at the end of the calendar year for the following year).
 Beneficiaries decide each year whether they want to invest in the conservative segment, and if so, how much.
 It is important to understand that the subscriptions are irrevocable, since once the investments are transferred to the conservative segment, they cannot be returned to the traditional growth segment.
 The reasoning behind this is to protect the beneficiaries against the speculative risks entailed in frequent changes in investment strategy based on market fluctuations.

 Of course, the final result of this type of transaction obviously depends on market performance over the period.
-Although this gradual strategy proved to be particularly advantageous from 2004 to 2010, there is no guarantee that the same will be true for the next five years.
-We are not suggesting that beneficiaries should use this exact strategy; we simply wanted to show the potential advantages of carefully planned, gradual transfers.
+With rhis suggestion we simply wanted to show the potential advantages of carefully planned, gradual transfers.

-It is also important to point out that the choice between the traditional growth segment (A share) and the conservative segment (B share) should not be based on short-term market trends, but rather on each beneficiary’s individual circumstances and ability to tolerate financial risk.
+It is also important to point out that the choice between the growth segment (A share) and the conservative segment (B share) should not be based on short-term market trends, but rather on each beneficiary’s individual circumstances and ability to tolerate financial risk as well as his/her investment time horizon.

 In contrast, the conservative segment, which is invested solely in bonds and fixed-income instruments, aims at preserving your assets by considerably limiting volatility, but with the expectation of a lower return